ClousTom/Shared_Memory-ARPAssignment2/README.md

 Inside of the master file there is child process creation and processA and processB console creations.

-Each process stores its status in a log file into the folder `/log`.
+Each process stores its status in a `.log` file into the folder `/log`.